langleyfoxall/react-dynamic-data-table/README.md

 #### `isCheckboxChecked`

-`isCheckboxChecked` is called on each re-render of the datatable allowing for custom logic to determine if a checkbox is checked.
-It will recieve the current row and the visibile rows as arguments.
+`isCheckboxChecked` is called on each re-render of the data table allowing for custom logic to determine if a checkbox is checked.
+It will receive the current row and the visible rows as arguments.

 ```jsx
 const checked = new Set